checkr/oauth-docs/checkr_oauth_integration_guide.md

-# Checkr oAuth integration guide
+# Checkr oAuth Integration Guide

 With Checkr oAuth, your customers can easily connect their Checkr account with your application.